There was a limit to our love:

 Why, or what we were hiding from.

 You took me out walking.
-We talked little,
+We said very little,

 But that was fine.
 Finding somewhere to dine,